radiant-rstats/docker/README.md

 # options(radiant.ace_showInvisibles = TRUE)
 ```

-## rsm-msba-spark
+## rsm-msba and rsm-msba-spark

-The third image builds on the radiant image and adds python, jupyter lab, and spark.
+The third and forth images build on the radiant image and adds python, jupyter lab, postgresql, spark, and Code-Server (aka VSCode).
 To build a new container based on `rsm-msba-spark` add the following at the top of your Dockerfile

 ```
-FROM vnijs:rsm-msba-spark
+FROM vnijs/rsm-msba-spark:latest
 ```

 ## rsm-jupyterlab